HISPlayer/UnityAndroid-SDK/README.md

 # HISPlayer Unity Android SDK

-HISPlayer is the most advanced Unity video streaming player for Android, supporting local, VOD and live contents.
-It enables premium DASH and HLS video streaming inside your Unity games and metaverses on Android.
+The most advanced Unity Video Player for Android, supporting local, VOD and live contents.
+It enables premium DASH and HLS video streaming inside your Unity games, metaverses, and XR apps on Android.
 We include the support of **Widevine Level 1 DRM** protection for premium contents and advanced features such as multistream or automatic bitrate adaptation to secure the best video quality.

 # [The full Documentation](https://hisplayer.github.io/UnityAndroid-SDK)